FranUrsus/TimeSeriesImaging/README.md

 - Reserve for the test set (on test consumers) days later in time than the days used for training and validation.

+   - For training and validation of users who have fallen into these sets, consecutive consumption data from one year have been used.

+   - For the users of the test set, the consumption of days longer than one year has been used to evaluate the predictive quality of the models with a real future case.

 - Each day of the month value is modeled cyclically as follows

 <img width="457" alt="Captura de pantalla 2024-05-26 a las 16 30 57" src="https://github.com/FranUrsus/TimeSeriesImaging/assets/68539118/a7411a06-3b07-42fa-80d6-12467066c373">